Kraven's Last Hunt: Development

 The story was originally intended to run entirely in Peter Parker, the Spectacular Spider-Man, but editor Jim Salicrup decided to publish it as a crossover through all three Spider-Man titles, arguing that the impact of Spider-Man being killed would be lost if there were other Spider-Man stories running at the same time.
 While working on the story, DeMatteis commented, "I'm not looking beyond those six issues.
 The storyline really does not enter too heavily into the continuity of the other books.
 In fact, I almost think you could take these issues and put them on their own as a mini-series or graphic novel."

 Because the plot had been completely written by the time Zeck started work on "Kraven's Last Hunt", he drew all six covers for the story before doing any of the interior art.
-Zeck remarked that the iconic "Resurrection" cover for Part 4 (Web of Spider-Man #32) "was the absolute no-brainer of the six covers, and I completed that piece first.
+Zeck remarked that the iconic "Resurrection" cover for part 4 (Web of Spider-Man #32) "was the absolute no-brainer of the six covers, and I completed that piece first.
 If an issue has a scene with the title hero rising from his own grave, it’s like receiving the number-one gift on your Christmas list!
 Anyone spending even one second mulling over a cover idea for that issue would have been in the wrong business.
-The other covers flowed from that one".
-DeMatteis' original draft for "Kraven's Last Hunt" was written back before "The Wedding!", so it had to be quickly rewritten to acknowledge the recent marriage of Peter Parker and Mary Jane Watson.
+The other covers flowed from that one."

 In 1994, DC published DeMatteis' Batman/Joker version of the story as "Going Sane" in Batman: Legends of the Dark Knight #65-68.